 From the Virginia Times Dispatch, December 24, 1912.

-Stearnes' ascension as Virginia's top-ranking educational figure was viewed in many sources of the time as an outstanding choice, certainly due to the fact that Stearnes' had been intricately involved in education affairs of the state for over two decades.
-In 1914 he was elected to a term of his own as Superintendent and served until 1918, when he was an unsuccessful candidate for reelection.
-Following his defeat, Stearnes joined in the ongoing war effort and took on a position as community organizer for the War Camp Community Service in Atlanta and remained with this organization until 1922, when he became a student at Columbia University in New York, where he also lectured.
+Stearnes' ascension as Virginia's top-ranking educational figure was viewed in many sources of the time as an outstanding choice, certainly due to the fact that Stearnes' had been intricately involved in educational affairs of the state for over two decades.
+In 1914 he was elected to a term of his own as Superintendent and served until 1918 when he was an unsuccessful candidate for reelection.
+Following his defeat, Stearnes joined in the ongoing war effort and took on a position as a community organizer for the War Camp Community Service in Atlanta and remained with this organization until 1922, when he became a student at Columbia University in New York, where he also lectured.